LaurieOu/ActiveRecordLite/README.md

 # Active Record Lite
 I have recreated the basic functionality of Active Record, which is the M in MVC.
-Active Record is used by the model class which facilitates the the creation and use of the business class and its interaction with the database.
+Active Record is used by the model class which facilitates the creation and use of the business class and its interaction with the database.

 ## Created an SQL Object that interacts with the database